fitabigail/irishbodybuilding/README.md

 # Features Left to Implement

 + The user will be able to contact the coache via a contact form.
 The contact form will pop-up on clicking the contact button.
++ Users would like to have a forum incorporated into the Website.
+This feature was not implemented as part of the initial release but will be addressed in a future.
++ In order to implement the use of the proposed forum, signup and logins would have to be added.

+***